pramishluitel7/google-app-script-to-save-pdf-file-to-google-drive/README.md

 4. checkIfFileTypeIsPDF.js -> Checks if the file type is PDF.
 5. config.js -> Stores all the configuration required for the project.

+## Key things to consider for this project

+1. CONFIG.DRIVE_FOLDER_ID -> This is the folder Id which you can get after creating a folder in Google Drive.
+You can get this from URL.

 ## How to run this project

 Unfortunately, you cannot run this project locally on your machine.
 You have to create a Google App Script project.
 For more info, please visit this [link](https://developers.google.com/apps-script).